awsdocs/aws-codedeploy-user-guide/doc_source/deployments-create-ecs-cfn.md

 1. Sign in to the AWS Management Console and open the CodeDeploy console at [https://console\.aws\.amazon\.com/codedeploy](https://console.aws.amazon.com/codedeploy)\.
 **Note**
-Sign in with the same account or IAM user information that you used in [Getting Started with CodeDeploy](getting-started-codedeploy.md)\.
+Sign in with the same account or IAM user information that you used in [Getting started with CodeDeploy](getting-started-codedeploy.md)\.

 1. In **Deployments**, the deployment that was triggered by the AWS CloudFormation stack update appears\.
 Choose the deployment to view the **Deployment history**\.
 ![\[Console screenshot showing the Deployments section and deployment history.\]](http://docs.aws.amazon.com/codedeploy/latest/userguide/images/cfn-cd-bg-deplhist.png)![\[Console screenshot showing the Deployments section and deployment history.\]](http://docs.aws.amazon.com/codedeploy/latest/userguide/)![\[Console screenshot showing the Deployments section and deployment history.\]](http://docs.aws.amazon.com/codedeploy/latest/userguide/)